VirtusLab/git-machete/CONTRIBUTING.md

    If the release introduces significant changes/critical bugfixes, please [flag the package as out of date](https://aur.archlinux.org/pkgbase/git-machete/flag).

-1. Verify if changes you made are reflected in corresponding medium articles: [Make your way through the git (rebase) jungle with](https://medium.com/virtuslab/make-your-way-through-the-git-rebase-jungle-with-git-machete-e2ed4dbacd02) or [Git Machete Strikes again!](https://medium.com/virtuslab/git-machete-strikes-again-traverse-the-git-rebase-jungle-even-faster-with-v2-0-f43ebaf8abb0).
+1. Verify if changes you made are reflected in corresponding medium articles: [Make your way through the git (rebase) jungle with Git Machete](https://medium.com/virtuslab/make-your-way-through-the-git-rebase-jungle-with-git-machete-e2ed4dbacd02) or [Git Machete Strikes again!](https://medium.com/virtuslab/git-machete-strikes-again-traverse-the-git-rebase-jungle-even-faster-with-v2-0-f43ebaf8abb0).
    If not please apply changes also here to keep consistency.